KenKundert/quantiphy/doc/user.rst

 h         6.626070040e-34 J-s    6.626070040e-27 erg-s Plank's constant hbar, ħ   1.054571800e-34 J-s    1.054571800e-27 erg-s Reduced Plank's constant k         1.38064852e-23 J/K     1.38064852e-16 erg/K  Boltzmann's constant
-q         1.6021766208e-19 C     4.80320425e-10 Fr     elementary charge c         2.99792458e8 m/s       2.99792458e8 m/s      speed of light
+q         1.6021766208e-19 C     4.80320425e-10 Fr     Elementary charge c         2.99792458e8 m/s       2.99792458e8 m/s      Speed of light
-0C, 0°C   273.15 K               273.15 K              O Celsius
+0C, 0°C   273.15 K               273.15 K              0 Celsius
-eps0, ε₀  8.854187817e-12 F/m    ---                   permittivity of free space
+eps0, ε₀  8.854187817e-12 F/m    ---                   Permittivity of free space
-mu0, μ₀   4e-7π H/m              ---                   permeability of free space
+mu0, μ₀   4e-7π H/m              ---                   Permeability of free space
-Z0, Z₀    376.730313461 Ohms     ---                   characteristic impedance
+Z0, Z₀    376.730313461 Ohms     ---                   Characteristic impedance
                                                        of free space
 ========  =====================  ===================== ==========================

-Constants are given in base units rather than the natural units for the unit system.
+Constants are given in base units (*g*, *m*, etc.) rather than the natural units for the unit system (*kg*, *cm*, etc.).
 For example, when using the CGS unit system, the speed of light is given as 300Mm/s (rather than 30Gcm/s).

 As shown, these constants are partitioned into two *unit systems*: *mks* and *cgs*.
-Only those constants that are associated with the active unit system, or those that are not associated with any unit system, are available when creating a new quantity.
+Only those constants that are associated with the active unit system and those that are not associated with any unit system are available when creating a new quantity.
 You can activate a unit system using :func:`quantiphy.set_unit_system`.
 Doing so deactivates the previous system.
 By default, the *mks* system is active.